Skip to main contentSkip to contact

 The studios that sustain revenue over years are the ones that treat monetisation as a service to the player, offering genuine value in exchange for money or attention, rather than as an extraction mechanism.

 Written by the team at Ocean View Games, a London-based Unity development studio.
-Our director David is a Unity Certified Expert and former Jagex Mobile Team Lead on RuneScape Mobile, with over a decade of experience building and monetising games across every model covered in this guide.
+Director David Edgecombe is a Unity Certified Expert and former Mobile Team on RuneScape Mobile at Jagex (2017 to 2019), with 12 years in game development.
 If you need help defining or implementing a monetisation strategy, get in touch.